NicolaasDC/IMDB_Movie_Recommendation/README.md

 ## 🤖 Usage
 Clone the repository to your local machine.

-Install requirements.txt in your virtual enviroment
+Install requirements.txt in your virtual enviroment.

 Enter streamlit run streamlit.py in you terminal.